Arthur095/statbotDiscord/README.md

 ### poll

 <p align="justify">The poll feature is a bit different from others.
-It takes two parameters :
+It takes two parameters :<br/>
 Time : The amount of second before the poll ends.
-Once the poll ends the plot will be send on text channel.
+Once the poll ends the plot will be send on text channel.<br/>
-Question : The question being the subject of the poll.
+Question : The question being the subject of the poll.<br/>
-If you don't use more arguments, the poll will consider the question answers being only yes or no.
+If you don't use more arguments, the poll will consider the question answers being only yes or no.<br/>
 Then you can add between one to five optional arguments as possible answers.</p>